minuteman1911/atitya/index.md

   Please follow the steps given in the README.md file to install Kobe

 # What Kobe is
-  Kobe is an open source simulation tool written in Python which can model artificial spiking neural networks, along with its environment ( using OpenAI Gym )
+  Kobe is an open source simulation tool written in Python which can model artificial spiking neural networks, along with its environment ( using OpenAI Gym ), with more focus on the computational or funcional aspect rather than the biophysical one.
     **It is still largely meant for research and has no practical purpose as of now.**

 # What Kobe isn't !